algorandfoundation/algokit-avm-vscode-debugger/CONTRIBUTING.md

 1. Run `npm i` inside the `avm-debugger` repository to install the dependencies.
 1. Open the `avm-debugger` repository root in VS Code.
 1. Run the "Server" configuration via the "Run and Debug" pane, which starts the debug adapter on port 4711.
-1. Run the steps above in "Run/Debug the Extension".
+1. Run the steps in [Run/Debug the AVM Debugger Extension](#rundebug-the-avm-debugger-extension).